-This goal was developed, after reviewing all educational partner input to address the unique needs of our expelled youth, especially our English Learners (ELs), Foster Youth (FY), Homeless and/or Socioeconomically Disadvantaged (SED), and Students with Disabilities (SWD).
+This goal was developed after reviewing all educational partner input to address the unique needs of our expelled youth, especially our English Learners (ELs), Foster Youth (FY), Homeless and/or Socioeconomically Disadvantaged (SED), and Students with Disabilities (SWD).
 Negative and aversive attitudes/behaviors towards traditional educational environments are often exhibited by expelled youth as a result of their personal experiences in the school system.
 Our team is committed to supporting the re-engagement and development of our students as well as providing rehabilitation services with strong social-emotional supports which are foundational to students' personal and academic success.
 The school closures caused by the COVID 19 pandemic contributed to both academic and social learning loss.
 The ramifications of remote/distance learning further alienated many students from their educational environments.
 As we returned to in-person learning this year, equipping students with academic and social-emotional skills was a priority that will be carried into the 2022-23 school year.
 Hence, this goal includes specific actions to support the successful completion of rehabilitation plans for our expelled youth, and metrics to measure our progress towards achieving this goal.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Social-emotional and Rehabilitative Counseling Services provided to Expelled Youth 1,428 sessions 2019-20 1,361 sessions 2021-22 Minimum of 1,500 sessions Transition (number of school days from prior placement to Gateway) No Baseline Less than 10 days; students with IEPs are taking longer due to Change of Placement Transition in 10 days or less
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Social-emotional and Rehabilitative Counseling Services provided to Expelled Youth 1,428 sessions 2019-20 1,361 sessions 2021-22 2,673 sessions 2022-23 Minimum of 1,500 sessions Transition (number of school days from prior placement to Gateway) No Baseline Less than 10 days; students with IEPs are taking longer due to Change of Placement Less than 10 days; students with IEPs are taking longer due to Change of Placement Transition in 10 days or less

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 IEP scheduling at sending LEA
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 IEP scheduling at sending LEA IEP scheduling at sending LEA

-Action # Title Description Total Funds Contributing 4.1 Rehabilitative Counseling Services Rehabilitative counseling services will be provided to expelled students as appropriate, and counseling services contracts will be increased as needed (No additional costs, expenses included in Goal 2 Action 1-2) \$0.00 No 4.2 Transportation Transportation will be provided to all expelled students attending Gateway Community School \$263,405.00 Yes 4.3 Transition Specialists VCOE will maintain two full time transition specialists to facilitate communication and collaboration among parents/caregivers, school districts, COE, and Ventura County Probation including implementation of the MOU with VCOE probation relating to AB 2276 \$94,580.00 No 4.4 Transitions to Gateway VCOE will ensure the timely transition of students to Gateway Community School through the following: Transition Specialists will maintain daily record and timeline of referrals received, student academic records and IEPs (when applicable), Board approval dates, contact information, student start dates, and will also maintain open lines of communication between sending district and Gateway; Administrator and Transition Specialists will meet at least once a week to review data from internal records and any pending referrals; Feedback on the referral process will be collected annually from partnering school districts, and monthly reports will be provided to Associate Superintendent of Student Services to include number of days for all transitions to date for the year \$94,580.00 No
+Action # Title Description Total Funds Contributing 4.1 Rehabilitative Counseling Services Rehabilitative counseling services will be provided to expelled students as appropriate, and counseling services contracts will be increased as needed (No additional costs, expenses included in Goal 2 Action 1-2) \$0.00 No 4.2 Transportation Transportation will be provided to all expelled students attending Gateway Community School \$312,008.00 Yes 4.3 Transition Specialists VCOE will maintain two full time transition specialists to facilitate communication and collaboration among parents/caregivers, school districts, COE, and Ventura County Probation including implementation of the MOU with VCOE probation relating to AB 2276 \$102,125.00 No 4.4 Transitions to Gateway VCOE will ensure the timely transition of students to Gateway Community School through the following measures: Transition Specialists will maintain daily record and timeline of referrals received, student academic records and IEPs (when applicable), Board approval dates, contact information, student start dates, and open lines of communication between sending district and Gateway; Administrator and Transition Specialists will meet at least once a week to review data from internal records and any pending referrals; Feedback on the referral process will be collected annually from partnering school districts, and monthly reports will be provided to Associate Superintendent of Student Services to include quantity of days for all transitions to date for the year \$102,126.00 No